 The problem with "better safe than sorry" is that it rarely keeps you safe and almost always leaves you sorry.

 It all depends on the context.
 How you define “safe” and “sorry”, the time scale in which you’re working.
+What you are willing to give up for what you want to achieve.
+What you are willing to tolerate.
 What you want to have written across your tombstone, or in the history books, when your time on this earth inevitably ends.

 As reading leads to broader thinking, writing leads to clearer thinking.
 If you have not written much, I urge you to get started.
 A sharp pen reflects a sharp mind.
 But writing is not for the weak.
 The writer must form and then expose his or her ideas to public scrutiny.
 That takes confidence.

 “Don’t think companies haven’t studied how far they can take things in providing the minimal level of service,” Mr. Robbins said.
 “Some organizations have even monetized it by intentionally engineering it so you have to wait an hour at least to speak to someone in support, and while you are on hold, you’re hearing messages like, ‘If you’d like premium support, call this number and for a fee, we will get to you immediately.’”

 The Nordic model assumes a rested worker is a productive worker.

 “But it’s not just our own history we have to look toward.
 Too often, we’re unaware of societies that have tackled similar economic problems and taken giant strides forward; without that knowledge, it’s hard to visualize the big changes we need to make.”